RikSteed/riksteed/README.md

 I enjoy working in team with people who support each other 🤝

-I believe in a futurse where technology 📱 is in symbiosis with the environment 🌿
+I believe in a future where technology 📱 is in symbiosis with the environment 🌿

 ## My Skills